Parineeti Chopra: Personal life

+In the media

 Chopra has appeared in Forbes India's Celebrity 100 list since 2013.
 She debuted at 77th position with an estimated annual income of ₹53.6 million.
-In 2019, with an estimated annual income of ₹125 million, she peaked at 41st position.
+In 2019, with an estimated annual income of ₹125 million, she peaked at the 41st position.
+Chopra also has a large social media footprint, with over 44.1 million Instagram and 14.6 million Twitter followers.

 The actress appeared on Verve's list of most powerful women in 2011.
-She ranked 2nd in Times of India's Most Promising Newcomer of 2011.
-In its 50 Most Desirable Women List, she ranked 44th in 2013.
-In 2012 and 2014, Rediff.com placed her in their listing of the top 10 Bollywood actresses.
-She was placed in The Indian Express's Top 10 Bollywood Actresses of 2013 List.
+She was placed 2nd in Times of India's Most Promising Newcomer of 2011.
+In its 50 Most Desirable Women List, she debuted at 44th place in 2013.
+In 2012, 2014 and 2024, Rediff.com placed Chopra in their listing of the "Top Bollywood Actresses".
+She was placed in The Indian Express's Top 10 Bollywood Actresses of 2013 list.
 Chopra also appeared on the most searched celebrities list of 2014.
-In Eastern Eye's 50 Sexiest Asian Women List, she ranked 14th in 2013 and 33rd in 2015.
+In Eastern Eye's 50 Sexiest Asian Women List, she was placed 14th in 2013 and 33rd in 2015.

 Apart from charity work, she serves as an ambassador for a number of brands.
 Chopra endorses brands such as Kurkure, Nivea, Maaza and Spinz, WeChat, Pantene, Vadilal and Mahindra scooty.
 She became the first Bollywood star to endorse products from both Coke (Maaza) and PepsiCo (Kurkure) at the same time.
 Chopra is also the brand ambassador of ADEX India and Jovees Herbal.

-Chopra has been known for her unfiltered opinions.
-When Alia Bhatt was asked whom she would like to gift the book, ‘Style for Dummies’.: “I don’t want to offend anyone but, because I think Parineeti is such a good actor, (but) I think she can do much better in that zone.
-She has a very pretty face,” she says.
-Parineeti, instead of hitting back, actually took the suggestion in good humour.
-She said, “So true, I need them (styling tips).
-I’m learning and getting better, though.”
+Chopra received the award for Outstanding Achiever in "Arts, Entertainment, Culture" category at the India UK Achievers Honours in 2023.
 Over the years, Chopra has impressed fashion critics with her impeccable sense of style.

-For her role in Code Name: Tiranga, she learnt Krav Maga, an Israeli martial art developed for the Israel Defense Forces.
-Chopra received India UK Achievers Honours as Outstanding Achiever in "Arts, Entertainment, Culture" category in 2023.
-She is also one of the most followed celebrities on social media with over 39.9 million Instagram and 14.6 million Twitter followers.
+Chopra is among the highest-grossing actresses in Indian cinema.